Arts in Education Program

 How to Apply

-WA Youth Arts Leadership (WAYAL) applicants must submit this completed application form online through Submittable.
-ArtsWA will accept applications in Submittable starting April 26, 2022, through May 31, 2022, at 5:00 pm
+All Creative Start Grant applicants must submit this completed application form online through Submittable.
+ArtsWA will accept applications starting March 15 through April 27, 2023 at 5:00pm.

-- Saving: Save your WA Youth Arts Leadership (WAYAL) application as you work on it by clicking the "Save Draft" button located at the end of this webpage.
-You can log out and log back in, take a break, or work on your application over several days without losing your information.
+- Saving: Save your Creative Start Project Grant Application as you work on it by clicking the "Save Draft" button located at the end of this webpage.
+You can log out and log back in, take a break, or work on your application over several days without losing your data.

 - Required Questions: Questions marked with a red asterisk '*' must be completed before you submit your application.
 You will not be able to submit your application if any required questions have been left unanswered.